-The Fundy Hiking Trail Association works with its volunteers to build capacity and trails!
-Our volunteers contribute to the FHTA in many different ways, from maintaining 3 km sections of trail, to participating in group trail maintenance outings, to writing articles for our newsletter, to editing our website!
+The Fundy Hiking Trails Association works with its volunteers to build capacity and trails!
+Our volunteers contribute to the FHTA in many different ways, from maintaining 3 km sections of trail, to participating in group trail maintenance outings, sharing trail and backpacking information posting on the Face Book Group , to editing our website!
 If you have a skill that you would like to lend, we’ll put it to use!
 Please contact us if you are interested in volunteering.

 Below you will find trail maintenance tips.
 These are the types of activities that our volunteers commonly undertake when maintaining their adopted section of trail, or during group trail maintenance outings.